Location InfoSaba, CaribbeanDescription

 All fishermen and their co-workers (N=15) have been reached, as well as other stakeholders with regards to the marine ecosystem.
 For this action research, in total 56 people have been reached, who participated in this PAR, among which the Saban government, experts, divers, nature conservationists, children, fishermen’s wives, elderly, church representatives and others.
 According to the nature organisations, sharks are declining at an alarming rate, threatening life under water and in the end also life above water.
 According to fishermen, since 15-20 years redfish stocks are declining, threatening their daily income.
 According to divers, lionfish (an invasive species) is increasing at alarming rate, ruining the entire marine ecosystem.

 The impact of this Challenge has not been measured yet.
-However, I get messages that the redfish has increased in size.
+However, messages were received from fishermen, a cook and other stakeholders that the redfish has increased in size.
+Saba Conservation Foundation has provided a histogram showing increased redfish stocks after the closed season.
 Future research should reveal what the exact impact of this PAR is.

 Coordinator & Action Reseacher